 - Loss of consciousness

-- Worker activity is restricted to an incident or they must be transferred to a different job
+- Worker activity is restricted due to an incident or they must be transferred to a different job

 - Staff must take days away from work due to an incident